groszmarti/jira-functionalities-pom/README.md

 ## Usage

-`Data-Driven Testing:` Modify the input data files in the data directory to specify different scenarios or user accounts for testing.
+`Data-Driven Testing:` We modified the input data files in the data directory to specify different scenarios or user accounts for testing.

-`Page Object Model:` If the Jira UI changes, update the relevant page objects in the pages directory without affecting the test scripts.
+`Page Object Model:` We updated the relevant page objects in the pages directory when necessary, ensuring that changes to the Jira UI did not affect the test scripts.

-`Keywords:` Reuse the provided keywords in the keywords directory to interact with Jira components.
+`Keywords:` We employed the provided keywords in the keywords directory to interact with Jira components.

-`Running Tests:` Execute the test scripts in the tests directory using your preferred test runner (e.g., pytest, JUnit).
-Make sure to provide the necessary data for data-driven testing.
+`Running Tests:` We executed the test scripts in the tests directory using JUnit test runner, making sure to provide the necessary data for data-driven testing.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>